Diocesan Work Camp

 What are the requirements for adult home base volunteers?

-One adult home base volunteer is required for each parish bringing 10 or more youth participants.
-These individuals will need to serve in various roles at home base such as Work Camp set-up and clean-up, kitchen assistance, running team building activities, performing office related tasks, running errands, etc. Home base volunteers must be at least 21 years old before the beginning of Work Camp.
+Parishes are required to find Home Base Volunteers.
+These individuals will need to serve in various roles at home base such as Work Camp set-up and clean-up, kitchen assistance, running team building activities, performing office related tasks, running errands, etc. Home base volunteers must be at least 20 years old before the beginning of Work Camp.
 Individuals in this role cannot serve as a chaperone or a contractor.

-Home base volunteers are required to serve from Friday afternoon, June 23 to Friday, June 30, 2017.
-They will need separate transportation from their parish vehicles and will need to arrive by 2 pm on June 23, 2017.
-They are welcome to come on June 22 to join the Diocesan Staff that will be present.
+Home base volunteers are required to serve from Friday afternoon, June 21 to Friday, June 28, 2024.
+They will need separate transportation from their parish vehicles and will need to arrive between 12noon to 3pm on June 21, 2024.
 Carpooling may be available for volunteers coming from the same area.
-This role can be performed by up to three people, but this split scheduling must be approved prior to registration.

 What are the requirements for contractors?
 What is a contractor?

-All parishes are required to bring approximately 1 contractor for every 10 youth participants.
+All parishes are required to bring 1 contractor for every 6 youth participants.
 A contractor is an adult who has home improvement knowledge, skills, and experience and is willing to teach and assist youth in completing work projects during Work Camp.
-Potential contractors will need to be approved by the Coordinator of Diocesan Work Camps and the lead contractors before they can serve in this role in order to ensure the safety of all participants, residents, and potential contractors.
-Approval can be obtained by submitting a Contractor application to email@example.com.
-A brief phone interview by one of our lead contractors may be required for approval.
+Potential contractors will need to be approved by the Work Camp Coordinator and the lead contractors before they can serve in this role in order to ensure the safety of all participants, residents, and potential contractors.
+Approval can be obtained by submitting a Contractor application to [email protected].
+A brief phone interview by our lead contractor may be required for approval.
 Contractors will be asked to provide their own transportation and specialty tools needed for their work site.
+Contractors are required Saturday, June 22 through Friday, June 28, 2024.

 Contractors will have the option for having overnight accommodations provided at the home base location.
 Contractors are not required to stay overnight.
 There will be a required contractors meeting that will happen in the spring.